The Darrell AwardsPromoting Literacy in the Mid-South by Recognizing the

 The third Coger Memorial Hall of Fame Award winner was Michael Reisig in 2005 for The New Madrid Run and other works.

-The fourth Coger Memorial Hall of Fame Award winner is Alan R. Rodgers.
+The fourth Coger Memorial Hall of Fame Award winner is Alan R. Rodgers for his novel Bone Music.
 (2006)

 The fifth Coger Memorial Hall of Fame Award winner is E. E. Knight for his many works, including the Vampire Earth series, which began with Way of the Wolf (the 2004 Darrell Award Best Novel winner) and which is now up to several additional books, including Valentine's Exile (and several more since).
 (2007)

 The sixth Coger Memorial Hall of Fame inductee is Eric Flint, primarily for his River of War series, an alternate history series involving several well-known Tennessee characters and locations in Tennessee and Arkansas.
 (2008)